sledre/documentation/content/development/dev-installation.md

 ---

 ### Prerequisites

+Before beginning the installation, please make sure to [install the required dependencies](/project-setup/requirements).

 The first step is to clone the repository using **git** in recursive mode:
 `git clone --recursive https://github.com/sledre/sledre.git`